nirbhay-gp/aeql/Readme.md

+# a=eql

-### What is werlang?
+### What is aeql?

-werlang is a sql inspired expression language, with the goal to build a complete programming feature set for business users to write rules and procedures.
+aeql is a sql inspired expression language, with the goal to build a complete programming feature set for business users to write rules and procedures.

 ### An example rule